IDA-RE-things/IDA-RE-things/README.md

 - I'm prefer Windows XP, because of its leaked src code.
 And dont moving totally to Windows7.
 (While using in parallel).
 If I found some bugs, I'm rely only to myself.
 As with owned legacy (but nice) car from 2000x.
 - reworked and recompiled leaked Windows NT code, +created and reworked tools for it.
 - I'm have created my own custom Win7+ API emulation libraryes to run some new programs on WinXP.
-- time-to-time working with/reversing of Win32-related system DLL's
+- time-to-time working with/reversing of Win32-related system DLL's.

 ### Other OS's:
 - Interested in `KolibriOS`, written mostly in asm code.
 Interested in translate most parts to C source.
 To improve, extending, support and debugging of it.
 Have created IDA plugin to improve this.
 And its work in progress.